 5. doing nothing about team culture

 The team culture should be more than a PowerPoint slide of the behaviors you want to see.
-It needs to be part of the team's fabric, how they work together to get the job done.
+It needs to be part of the team's fabric, and how they work together to get the job done.
 Team management requires deliberate and ongoing focus and reinforcement to bring it to life.
 The hard work on forming a desired team culture is worth it as was found by a Deloitte study where 88% of employees felt a strong, positive culture is key to business success.

 6. forgetting your manners